Chicago Weather: Near-record heat on Memorial Day; Naperville, Lisle parades cancelled

 West suburban Lisle also called off its parade and picnic, but the Veterans Remembrance ceremony was still held at the Lisle Veterans Memorial.

-People who are going to be outside Monday should take plenty of breaks, wear proper clothing, wear sunscreen, drink plenty of water and move strenuous activity to the mornings and evenings to stay safe in the heat.
+People who are going to be outside Monday should take plenty of breaks, wear proper clothing, wear sunscreen, drink plenty of water, avoiding alcohol and caffeine and move strenuous activity to the mornings and evenings to stay safe in the heat.

+Dr. Guy Miller of the Edward Hospital Emergency Room said residents should watch for signs of heat stroke such as excessive sweating, cramps, nausea, vomiting, and confusion.

+Children and the elderly are at greatest risk for heat-related problems, Miller said.
+Miller also urged residents not to hesitate to get medical help if a person seems unwell in the heat.

 Tuesday is expected to be sunny with some late clouds and a high of 86.
 Rain is likely on Wednesday from remnants of Subtropical Storm Alberto.
 One to two inches of rain is forecasted.